Ghozayel/Lextale/README.md

 ## Functions and Arguments

 lex() the current argument for this function in this version must be a tibble of at least 4 variables; ids, type(word/nonword),correct(0/1) & answer(0/1).
+Here's a [10 participants template] (https://github.com/Ghozayel/Lextale/blob/045f9f80d96fad6c20d4912dfe95118ec9995a9a/data-raw/lextaledata.csv), you can copy and add your answers before running the lex() function.

 ## Installation